 Do your research and buy a good vintage.
 Not only will it be a really enjoyable drinking experience, it’s also likely to appreciate in value should you decide to hold onto it.

-An international award is perhaps the best indication of wine quality.
+With so many options available, how can you pick the best Barolo if you aren’t an expert?
+An international award is perhaps the most obvious indication of wine quality.
 Why?
 It’s an impartial assessment.
 Experts compare lots of wines and aren’t eager to sell you anything.
-In contrast, recommendations from a shop might be biased.

 Castle of Grinzane Cavour, Barolo DOCG